-All units are approved for installations on combustible flooring when installed with NSF leg kit number 9003425205.
+These models are approved for installations on combustible flooring when installed with NSF Leg Kit number 9003425205.
 The installed height of the water heater will increase by 3" when the leg kit is installed.

-- 1. Unit needs to be lifted in a way not to damage unit or laid on it's side to access the bottom of the legs. - 2.
-Slide leg extension under leg and the bolt up through the bottom hole located in the bottom of the leg. - 3.
-Once in place, screw nut down and secure. - 4.
-Front of leg should line up with front of leg extension as shown to make sure weight of unit is distributed through the leg extension.
+- Unit needs to be lifted in a way not to damage unit or laid on it's side to access the bottom of the legs. - Slide leg extension under leg and the bolt up through the bottom hole located in the bottom of the leg. - Once in place, screw nut down and secure. - 4.
+Front of leg should line up with front of leg extension as shown in Figure 7 to make sure weight of unit is distributed through the leg extension.